 Years of traditional mission activity have helped us to realise that there is no ‘us and them’ only an ‘us’.
 This was the message of the Revd Dr Sam Wells, Vicar of St Martin-in-the-Fields, who preached at a special service to launch the renaming of the 311-year-old mission agency USPG – now known as Us.
 He was speaking at St Margaret’s Church, Westminster, on Tuesday 20 November.
 Mr Wells said: ‘In the good old days, we used to think being a missionary was about recognising a difference between us and them: “us”, who had resources, skills, and the gospel, and “them”, who had hunger and not much else.’

 There are lots of historical and anthropological problems in this series of statements and implications.
-The notion that it is only in the 21st century or only in the, say, last 60 years that mission-minded people in the churches have realized the common humanity of all human persons is not only false, but it is profoundly unjust – a calumny perhaps – to generations of missionaries – many SPG, UMCA and USPG missionaries among them – who ministered out of a deep recognition of the common humanity of all persons.
+The notion that it is only in the 21st century or only in, say, the last 60 years that mission-minded people in the churches have realized the common humanity of all human persons is not only false, but it is profoundly unjust – a calumny perhaps – to generations of missionaries – many SPG, UMCA and USPG missionaries among them – who ministered out of a deep recognition of the common humanity of all persons.
 It was precisely that recognition that all are created in the image of God that prompted them to share the gospel of Jesus Christ and to minister in healthcare, education and economic empowerment.

 I don’t claim that this recognition was always foremost from the earliest days, nor that there were no exceptions.
 For instance, SPG was in grave error when it countenanced slavery for 150 years on the plantation in Barbados that it received by bequest in 1710 and that became the home of Codrington College.
 The SPG-sponsored first bishop of Mashonaland, George Knight-Bruce, had fairly shocking views of the Shona people in the 1890s.
 However, by far the greater portion of SPG history – and that of other missionary societies as well – was premised on the common humanity of all persons.